Back to All Events

 Behind the Yellow Wallpaper is a relaxed summer series that uses The Yellow Wallpaper by Charlotte Perkins Gilman as a starting point to explore ideas around mental health, gender, creativity, and history.
 Through casual discussions, guest speakers, and presentations, this series will connect the story to real materials from the museum’s archives and ephemera collection.

-This series will meet bi-weekly Thursdays, 12:30-2:00 PM at the Henry Sheldon Museum.
+This series will meet bi-weekly Thursdays from 12:30-2:00 PM at the Henry Sheldon Museum.
+Admission is free but pre-registration is preferred.

 The Madwoman in the Attic: Colonial and Racial Implications on Mental Health